Control conversation history collection

-By default, the probe records conversation history during calls involving Large Language Models (LLMs), such as LLM and agent calls.
-The conversation history data format follows the OpenTelemetry specification.
-This topic describes how to configure the conversation history collection behavior for your LLM application.
+By default, the probe records conversation history during LLM and agent calls, and the content is formatted according to the OpenTelemetry specification.
+This document explains how to configure this data collection for your LLM applications.

-To support various recording scenarios, the ARMS probe supports the following three modes for collecting and recording conversation history:
+The ARMS agent supports three modes for collecting and recording conversation history:

 Stop recording conversation history.